 ▶ Address group A, address group B, and address group C are three groups of addresses that are unrelated.

 ▶ Mnemonic phrase A can only restore the addresses in address group A.

 ▶ When you want to restore the addresses in address group B or address group C, you need mnemonic phrase A + the corresponding Passphrase.
 Any error will cause the addresses in address group B and address group C to be unrecoverable.

 ▶ Therefore, we strongly advise novice users to enable Passphrase.
 When the Passphrase record is confused or forgotten, even if you have the correct mnemonic phrase, the address cannot be recovered.

 How to turn on and turn off Passphrase

 At present, Passphrase can only be turned on and off on the OneKey desktop, and Passphrase is not supported on the mobile app.
-That is, according to the above formula, the mobile app can only restore address group 1 through mnemonic phrase 1, and address group 2 and group 3 that have been set with Passphrase cannot be restored on the app.
+That is, according to the above formula, the mobile app can only restore address group A through mnemonic phrase A, and address group B and group C that have been set with Passphrase cannot be restored on the app.

 1. First open the OneKey desktop, click Settings, and select Device.
 Find Passphrase, click Enable, and then Confirm on the hardware device.